Robert Wood Johnson Foundation Awards Research Grant to BDT and Partners to Measure Impact of Benefits Access on Healthcare Outcomes

 To shed light on this question, the Robert Wood Johnson Foundation has awarded a research grant to Benefits Data Trust (BDT) to measure the impact of benefits access on healthcare utilization among low-income seniors, in partnership with the Maryland Department of Health and Mental Hygiene (DHMH), Department of Human Resources(DHR), the Hilltop Institute at the University of Maryland Baltimore County, and the Johns Hopkins University School of Nursing.
 Through this research, BDT and its partners hope to bring the healthcare sector one step closer to understanding how to treat the whole patient and reform healthcare delivery systems.

-The study will focus on the impact of SNAP (food stamps) and home energy assistance on community-dwelling, dual-eligible seniors (i.e., seniors eligible for both Medicare and Medicaid) residing in Maryland.
+The study will focus on the impact of the Supplemental Nutrition Assistance Program (SNAP) and home energy assistance on community-dwelling, dual-eligible seniors (i.e., seniors eligible for both Medicare and Medicaid) residing in Maryland.
 Dual-eligibles represent a particularly vulnerable population with high healthcare costs.
 The study leverages BDT’s unique cross-agency data-matching strategy to increase older adults’ participation in public benefits through the MD Benefits Center.
 By matching medical claims data to benefits enrollment data for dual-eligibles, this research will provide a roadmap to understanding the true impact that safety net programs have on healthcare outcomes.

 About Benefits Data Trust